lightdash/lightdash/docs/docs/guides/formatting-your-fields.md

 # Formatting your fields

 Sometimes the format of things in your dbt project is different to how you want it to look in Lightdash.
 That's okay!
-We've built a bunch of features to help you to format the fields in your dbt project so that it's super easy for everyone to find what they need in Lightdash.
+We've built a bunch of features to help you to format the fields in your dbt project so that the data in your Lightdash project looks exactly like you want it to 🥸

 ## Hiding fields from your dbt YAML files